nicholassm/disruptor-rs/README.md

 1. [Turbine](https://github.com/polyfractal/Turbine)
 2. [Disrustor](https://github.com/sklose/disrustor)

-A key feature that this library will support (soon!) is multiple producers that neither of the above libraries support (at the time of writing).
+A key feature that this library supports is multiple producers from different threads that neither of the above libraries support (at the time of writing).

 # Roadmap

-1. Support for multiple threads publishing to the Disruptor.
+1. Support for setting thread affinity on event processor threads.
 2. Support for batch publication.
 3. Write benchmarks comparing this library to e.g. Crossbeam and the standard Rust channels.
-4. Support for setting affinity event processor threads.
-5. Support for multiple consumers/event processor threads including interdependencies.
+4. Support for multiple consumers/event processor threads including interdependencies.